Privacy Policy

 | Term | Definition |

 | Personal Information (PI) | Information about an identifiable individual.
 This can include name, email address, IP address, and any other data that, alone or in combination with other data, can identify a person.
-For the purposes of this policy, it is generally distinct from Personal Health Information unless submitted directly by a user for the purpose of inquiring about services. |
+For the purposes of this policy, it is generally distinct from Personal Health Information. |

 | Personal Health Information (PHI) | Identifying information about an individual in oral or recorded form, if the information relates to the physical or mental health of the individual, the providing of health care to the individual, or is a plan of service for the individual.
 PHI is primarily governed by service-specific consent forms. |